alexandrepd/FlutterSQLite/README.md

 # FlutterSQLite
-Persist data with Flutter, SQLite and Streams
+Persist data with Flutter, SQLite and Streams.
 The project is separated by layers to better understand each responsibility.

 Patterns: